lord-vesel/dcs-doc/en/dev-docs/ah64d/sensors.md

 #### Target Acquisition Designation Sight (TADS)

-The TADS uses a combination of electro-optical sensors in both the visible and infrared spectrums to detect and target enemy forces at long range or perform reconnaissance during day or night.
+The TADS uses a combination of electro-optical sensors in the visible and infrared spectrums to detect and target enemy forces at long range or perform reconnaissance during day or night.
 When selected as the Copilot/Gunner’s sight, weapon solutions are generated for the CPG’s actioned weapon based on the TADS turret position and the CPG’s current range source.